rajnesh0409/nodejs-jwt-auth-apis/README.md

     - "chai-http": "^4.3.0"-  assertion library to call REST API
     - "mocha": "^8.2.1" - used to write unit test cases

-- Test database connectivity.
+- Check mongoDB connectivity and environment variables settings.
-- MongoDB collection creation and schemas building
+- MongoDB collection creation and schema building.
 - Write mongoose CRUD queries.
 - Protect REST APIs with JWT.
 - Write test cases with the help of MOCHA framework and CHAI assertion library with SHOULD interface.